Catel/Catel.Docs/src/vnext/catel-mvvm/commands-events/application-wide-commands.md

 ### Using application-wide commands in xaml

-To make it easy to bind to application-wide commands, Catel provides the *CommandManagerBinding *markup extension for WPF and Silverlight.
+To make it easy to bind to application-wide commands, Catel provides the *CommandManagerBinding *markup extension.
 To bind to commands in xaml, use the following code:

 ```
 <Ribbon catel:StackGrid.ColumnSpan="4">